 In 2015, USEPA promulgated a final rule governing emissions of carbon dioxide from existing electric utility generating units ("EGUs").
 80 Fed.
 Reg.
 64,662 (Oct.
 23, 2015).
+The set of

+Continued on next page

-The set of regulations, known as the Clean Power Plan, established final emission guidelines for states to use when developing plans to reduce greenhouse gas ("GHG") emissions from existing fossil fuel-fired EGUs.
+U.S. Supreme Court Limits USEPA Authority in West Virginia v.
+EPA regulations, known as the Clean Power Plan, established final emission guidelines for states to use when developing plans to reduce greenhouse gas ("GHG") emissions from existing fossil fuel-fired EGUs.
 Id. at 64,662, 64,707.
-The guidelines in the Clean Power Plan were based on USEPA's determination of the "best system of emission reduction . . . adequately demonstrated" ("BSER").
-As to the Clean Power Plan, USEPA determined that the BSER included substituting increased generation from lower-emitting existing natural gas combined cycle units for generation from higher-emitting affected steam generating units or substituting increased generation from new zero-emitting [renewable energy] generating capacity for generation from affected fossil fuel-fired generating units.
+The guidelines in the Clean Power Plan were based on USEPA's determination of the "best system of emission reduction ... adequately demonstrated" ("BSER").
+Under section 111(d) of the Clean Air Act, states must adequately demonstrate to USEPA that they have established standards of performance that reflect the degree of emission limitation achievable through application of BSER, considering costs of achieving such reduction and non-air quality health and environmental impact and energy requirements.
 Id.
+As to the Clean Power Plan, USEPA determined that the BSER was the:

+CONTINUED FROM PAGE 1

+combination of emission rate improvements and limitations on overall emissions at affected EGUs that can be accomplished through the following three sets of measures or building blocks: (1) [i]mproving heat rate at affected coal-fired steam EGUs; (2) [s]ubstituting increased generation from lower-emitting existing natural gas combined cycle units for generation from higheremitting affected steam generating units; or (3) [s]ubstituting increased generation from new zero-emitting [renewable energy] generating capacity for generation from affected fossil fuel-fired generating units.

+Id.
 The Clean Power Plan, however, never went into effect.
 After its promulgation, several parties filed petitions for review and a stay of its implementation was granted.
 West Virginia, 142 S. Ct. at 2604; West Virginia, et al. v.
 Env't Prot.
 Agency, et al., 577 U.S. 1126, 136 S. Ct.
 1000 (2016).

 After a change in administration, USEPA repealed the Clean Power Plan in 2019.
 84 Fed.
 Reg.
 32,520 (July 8, 2019).
 Concluding that the Clean Power Plan exceeded the statutory authority of Section 111(d) of the Clean Air Act, USEPA reasoned that generation shifting at the grid level should not have been considered as part of the BSER.
 Id. at 32,523.
 In the final rule that repealed the Clean Power Plan, USEPA also finalized a replacement rule: the Affordable Clean Energy Rule ("ACE Rule").
 Id. at 32,520.
-Under the ACE Rule, USEPA determined that the BSER for emissions of carbon dioxide from existing coal-fired EGUs was heat rate improvement ("HRI") in the form of a specific set of technologies and operating and maintenance practices.
+Under the ACE Rule, USEPA determined that the BSER for emissions of carbon dioxide from existing coal-fired EGUs was heat rate improvement ("HRI") in the form of a specific set of technologies and operating and maintenance practices that could be applied at designated existing coal-fired electric utility steam generating units.
 Id. at 32,532.